By June Ramli

 James was nice and he even treated me to my second glass of mocktail.

-Mind you mocktails in that restaurant was not cheap, standing at $15 per glass.
+Mind you mocktails in that restaurant were not cheap, standing at $15 per glass.

 Although the show was not what I had expected, I had a great time, nonetheless.